catalicu/FunExp/README.md

 ## Contents and narrative
 This manuscript depicts the changes in bacterial diversity and function along the life of a pitcher plant leaf.

 A central figure in this study depicts the relationship betwen ASV richness and Degradation, showing a negative relationship between diversity and in pitcher plant bacterial communities.
+Figure 1 in the manuscript includes the relationship between biodiversity and function (Fig1a) as well as the change in diversity (Fig1b) and function (Fig1c) over time, as the pitcher plant ages.
+Here are the scripts that were used to create these figures and the associated statistics to test for significance:

-[Fig1_BEF_funexp_main.R](https://github.com/catalicu/FunExp/blob/main/Fig1_BEF_funexp_main.R) contains the figure and stats to represent this general diversity-funciton relationship.
-The stats include model selection as conducted in [Stat_BEFmain_models.R](https://github.com/catalicu/FunExp/blob/main/Fig1_BEF_funexp_main.R).
+* [Fig1_BEF_funexp_main_bDiv_cFun.R](https://github.com/catalicu/FunExp/blob/main/Fig1_BEF_funexp_main_bDiv_cFun.R) contains the figure and stats to represent this general diversity-funciton relationship.
+* The stats include model selection as conducted in [Fig1_BEF_funexp_main_bDiv_cFun Stats.R](https://github.com/catalicu/FunExp/blob/main/Fig1_BEF_funexp_main_bDiv_cFun Stats.R).
+The final figure was edited in power point for the position of the panels [Fig1_wlegend.png](https://github.com/catalicu/FunExp/blob/main/Fig1_wlegend.png)

 Other files and figures reflect the remaining figures and statistics included in the manuscript.